Mistakes to Avoid Reduce Returns

 Using Generic Size Charts

-Fix: Measure your actual garments or use AI-powered tools.
+Fix: Measure your actual garments or use AI-powered tools that analyze your specific products.

 2